 Allow the bread to cool completely on a wire rack before slicing.
 This prevents a gummy texture and allows the flavors to develop fully.
 Patience is key!

-Your Christmas bread is ready – now it’s time to showcase it!
+Your Winter holiday bread is ready – now it’s time to showcase it!
 Here are some delightful serving suggestions to make the most of your delicious creation.

 Simple Slices